 Company Website “Careers” Page

 Don’t underestimate the power of your own website and your unique content – particularly the content on your “Careers” page.
-Think about it: people today research any big decisions they make, and that certainly includes the decision to take a new job.
-Which means that, even if they find you on another tool or platform, they’re going to ultimately visit your website to see what your company is all about.
-In fact, CareerXroads statistics show that they career pages actually account for 94.1% more hires than they did in 4 years ago – and that’s nothing to sneeze at!
+Think about it: people today research any big decisions they make.
+That certainly includes the decision to take a new job.
+Even if they find you on another tool or platform, they’re going to ultimately visit your website to see what your company is all about.
+In fact, CareerXroads statistics show that they career pages actually account for 94.1% more hires than they did in 4 years ago.
+That’s nothing to sneeze at!

 Here are some tips to get you started:

-SEO: It’s hard to get in front of qualified eyes if you’re not getting on the first page of search engines or appearing in the results.
+SEO: It’s hard to get in front of qualified eyes if you’re not getting on the first page of search engines.
+Or appearing in results at all.
 That’s why it’s important to make sure that you’re using the short and long-tail keywords that your candidates are typing into Google to search for your job and industry.
 This step really can’t be skipped.

-Stay above the fold: Candidates will only stay on this page for seconds, so keep the information concise and – if you can- above the fold (don’t make them scroll!).
+Stay above the fold: Candidates will only stay on this page for seconds.
+Keep the information concise and – if you can- above the fold (don’t make them scroll!).

 Include multimedia: Videos and pictures are much more readily consumed than long-form content, so include these elements when appropriate.

-Convince: Show them your company culture and use power words to really express to them what they’ll get out of joining your business.
-Then, make it easy for them to take the next steps by inviting them to apply at the bottom of the page.
+Convince: Show them your company culture.
+Use power words to really express to them what they’ll get out of joining your business.
+Make it easy for them to take the next steps by inviting them to apply at the bottom of the page.